ShahadSaad001/silah-roles-roadmaps/silah-roles-roadmaps.md

 - 🔶 React Basics

-  - What is React and why use it?
+  - What is React and why to use it
   - How React works (JSX, Virtual DOM, Components)

 - 🔶 Core Concepts